What is Robotic Process Automation?

 RPA technology will likely become more sophisticated as software companies move beyond the automation of simple tasks and begin automating more advanced processes.
 Eventually, more ERP vendors may acquire RPA (soon to be AI) companies to extend their own AI functionality.

 In the meantime, organizations implementing RPA are getting creative.
 They’re integrating RPA with cognitive technologies, such as machine learning, speech recognition and natural language processing, so they can automate processes previously requiring human judgment.
 Many organizations are putting this type of automation, known as intelligent automation, on their strategic agendas for the next year.

 While the future of RPA is bright, will the future it creates be just as idyllic?
-Automation technology has eliminated jobs in the past, so its reasonable to expect that more advanced automation will eliminate just as many, if not more, jobs.
+Automation technology has eliminated jobs in the past, so it’s reasonable to expect that more advanced automation will eliminate just as many, if not more, jobs in the future.
 In response to this fear, organizations are developing reskilling plans, so they can maximize employee retention even as entire roles and job descriptions are eliminated.